DavidAnson/markdownlint-cli2/README.md

 - See the [Configuration][markdownlint-configuration] section of the `markdownlint` documentation for information about the inline comment syntax for enabling and disabling rules with HTML comments.
-- In general, glob expressions match files under the current directory and the configuration for that directory applies to the entire tree.
+- In general, glob expressions should match files under the current directory;
+  the configuration for that directory will apply to the entire tree.
   - When glob expressions match files *not* under the current directory, configuration for the current directory is applied to the closest common parent directory.
+- There are two kinds of configuration file (both detailed below):
+  - Configuration files like `.markdownlint-cli2.*` allow complete control of `markdownlint-cli2` behavior and are also used by `vscode-markdownlint`.
+  - Configuration files like `.markdownlint.*` allow control over only the `markdownlint` `config` object and tend to be supported more broadly (such as by `markdownlint-cli`).
+- The VS Code extension `vscode-markdownlint` includes a schema definition for the `JSON(C)` configuration files described below.
+This adds auto-complete and can make it easier to define proper structure.

 ### `.markdownlint-cli2.jsonc`